 The Memphis Ultimate 4 in 1 Smoker Grill Combo from Pit Boss is a beast of a machine that is actually quite pretty.
-I had the chance to review one of these first hand at a Big Box store and walked away both impressed and confused.
+I had the chance to review one of these first hand at Walmart and walked away both impressed and confused.

 The Memphis is a grill and smoker combo unlike anything the market has seen before.
 This beast has a full size gas grill, a full size charcoal grill and an electric smoker!